|

 Arguably the greatest Baroque history painter of the period.

-Rape of the Daughters of Eluccipus (1618) oil, Alte Pinacothek,
+Rape of the Daughters of Leucippus (1618) oil, Alte Pinacothek, Munich

 Pupil of Rubens, famous for his portraiture.